siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

 ```

 ### Joins (Stream)
+Joins allow you to get a combined result from two streams in real-time based on a specified condition.

 **Purpose**

-Join let you get a combined results from two streams in real time based on a condition.

-As streams are stateless to join two streams they need to be connected to a window such that
-there will be a pool of events that can be used for joining.
-Join also accepts a condition to
-join appropriate events from each streams.
+Streams are stateless.
+Therefore, in order to join two streams, they need to be connected to a window so that there is a pool of events that can be used for joining.
+Joins also accept conditions to join the appropriate events from each stream.

 During the joining process each incoming event of each stream is matched against all the events in the other
-stream's window on the given condition, and the output events are generated for all the matching event pairs.
+stream's window based on the given condition, and the output events are generated for all the matching event pairs.

 !!!
 Note
-    Join can also be performed with [sored data](#join-table), [aggregation](#join-aggregation) or externally [defined windows](#join-window).
+    Join can also be performed with [stored data](#join-table), [aggregation](#join-aggregation) or externally [defined windows](#join-window).

 **Syntax**